-Paris weather in October
+Paris in October weather

 Shorter days, frequent cloud cover, and cooler weather are the only two guarantees when it comes to the weather in Paris in the early autumn.
 Average temperatures are around 12 degrees Celsius… But don’t let that put you off!
 After all, this is one of the European shoulder seasons, meaning fewer crowds and much lower prices than in the summer months.